luxfi/standard/README.md

-# LuxNFT
+# Lux Standard

-This project demonstrates a basic LuxNFT release.
-It comes with a LuxNFT contract, tests, and a script for deployment and listing NFTs.
+This project contains reference implementation contracts for fungible and non-fungible tokens as well as the Teleport bridge.

 Try running some of the following tasks: